What Is CCPA? California Privacy Laws and How They Protect Consumers

 The Attorney General of California is tasked with enforcing the CCPA.
 According to the Attorney General’s website, “Using consumer complaints and other information, the Attorney General may identify patterns of misconduct that may lead to investigations and actions on behalf of the collective legal interests of the people of California.”[5]

-Individual consumers can only sue a company under the CCPA if there is some type of data breach.
+Individual consumers can only sue a company under the CCPA if a data breach has occurred.

-If an individual does sue based on a data breach, they can sue for actual monetary damages that were suffered or statutory damages of $750 per incident.
+If an individual sues based on a data breach, they can sue for actual monetary damages suffered or statutory damages of $750 per incident.

-If a consumer wants to sue, they must give the company a written statement on what sections of the CCPA were violated and give the company 30 days to fix the problem and respond with a written statement.
+If a consumer wishes to sue, they must provide the company with a written statement specifying which sections of the CCPA were allegedly violated.
+They must give the company 30 days to fix the problem and respond with a written statement.
 The statement should also note that no further violations will happen.

 To sue a company for a data breach, specific types of information must have been stolen, including your first and last name, as well as any of the following:

-To sue for damages from the data breach, the personal information must have been stolen in nonencrypted and nonredacted form.
+To sue for damages resulting from the data breach, the personal information must have been stolen in a non-encrypted and non-redacted form.

-As part of the CCPA, the California Privacy Protection Agency was created to help maintain the CCPA and have the authority to enforce the regulations.
+As part of the CCPA, the California Privacy Protection Agency was established to help enforce the CCPA and has the authority to do so.

 CCPA vs. GDPR